-Comdata U.K. provide a multi-lingual customer service to SIIL customers across the UK and Europe.
-Comdata U.K. act as the first point of contact for the majority of SIIL customer phone calls, emails, faxes and post.
-Comdata U.K. also work collaboratively with the relevant adjudicating bodies in the UK and Europe to ensure a fair outcome when handling customer complaints.
+Comdata U.K. provide customer service to SIIL customers for the remainder of the portfolio.
+Comdata U.K. act as the first point of contact for relevant SIIL customer phone calls, emails, faxes and post.
+Comdata U.K. also work collaboratively with the relevant adjudicating bodies in the UK to ensure a fair outcome when handling customer complaints.
 Comdata U.K. also provide a quality assurance service which ensures processing work is to a high standard.
-This includes the QA of claims cases processed by GCM.
+This includes the QA of claims cases processed by Gielisch (GCM).